-If you’ve missed the due date on your statement or maxed out your card, you could be charged a penalty fee.
-Read this guide to learn more about late payment and overlimit fees, as well as how to avoid them.
+If you’ve missed the due date or maxed out your card, you could be charged a penalty fee.
+Here's what they are and how to avoid them.

 Credit cards come with a range of fees that apply in specific circumstances, including when your payment is late or if you go over your available credit limit.
 Following government reforms, there have also been some changes to these penalty fees.